ekoerp1/School-Hacks-You-Need-Bookmarklets-/README.md

 Dev Console- Opens a remake of the inspect menu sometimes cant work on websites because they blocked javascript.

-Snake Game- It will add more menu options
+Snake Game- It will add more menu options the current bookmark might not work since they moved to userscripts BUT they made a site https://googlesnakemods.com/ so you can play modded snake still

 Skribble auto draw- you press the bookmarklet when you draw look up a image and drag it into the draw area